WARRANTLESS SEARCHES

 Suppressing Evidence From Unlawful Search

-Cell phones and smart phones
+Cell phones and smartphones

-Contact an experienced constitutional rights lawyer
+Contact an experienced constitutional rights lawyer.

-To discuss how our law firm can help protect your constitutional rights, or to set up a confidential initial consultation, contact us online or call us at 601-957-3101.
+To discuss how we can help you, contact us online or call 601-957-3101.